osule/lard/README.md

 # LARD

-> Dictionary definition
+> **Dictionary definition**

 > insert strips of fat or bacon in (meat) before cooking.

 Lard provides the capability to load data into Airflow in an idempotent manner.

 ## How it works

-LARD watermarks loads the data in the following sequence:
+LARD watermarks the loaded data in the following sequence:

 * deletes records with the given watermark existing in the target table.
 * loads data into a temporary staging table.